Rockhopper-Technologies/enlighten/doc/faq.rst

 We are happy to add support for as many terminals as we can.
 However, not all terminals can be supported.
 There a few requirements.

-  1. The terminal must be detectible programmatically
+  1. The terminal must be detectable programmatically

       We need to be able to identify the terminal in some reasonable way and differentiate it from other terminals.
 This could be through environment variables,